As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 2. WordPress Hosting

-Managed WordPress hosting is an excellent service to consider if you don’t want to be dealing with the headaches of setting up and maintaining a WordPress site yourself.
+Managed WordPress hosting is an excellent service to consider if you don’t want to to set up and maintain a WordPress site by yourself.

 It’s worth noting that Hostgator’s managed WordPress plans are not on par with their shared web hosting as far as some limitations are concerned.